Best Natural Antihistamines for Histamine Intolerance

 Stinging nettle is a common medicinal herb found in teas and supplements and is a potent antihistamine.

 As seen with HistaEze by Designs for Health, combining quercetin, stinging nettle, and vitamin C is a powerful natural antihistamine.
-With a lower vitamin C dosage, you are less likely to experience vitamin C's adverse side effects.
+You are less likely to experience vitamin C's adverse side effects with a lower vitamin C dosage.

-When should you not take large dosage of quercetin?
-While quercetin is very effective at reducing histamine levels, it also can “down regulate” the enzymes known as Catechol-O-Methyltransferase or COMT.
+When should you not take a large dosage of quercetin?
+While quercetin is very effective at reducing histamine levels, it can also “down-regulate” the enzymes known as catechol-O-Methyltransferase or COMT.

-On the other hand, a fast COMT can lead to decreased dopamine levels and you may benefit from taking quercetin.
-Are you ready to find out more about genomics testing?
-Get started on journey on how you can truly personalize your nutrition with my FREE Genomics Discovery Chat today!
+On the other hand, a fast COMT can lead to decreased dopamine levels, and you may benefit from taking quercetin.
+Still have questions about your COMT gene and supplements?
+Check our FREE Eguide – Your COMT Supplement Guide.

 Thorne FiberMend